gardener/gardener/docs/usage/projects.md

 # Projects

-The Gardener API server supports a cluster-scoped `Project` resource which is used for data isolation between individual Gardener consumers.
+The Gardener API server supports a cluster-scoped `Project` resource that is backed by a Kubernetes `Namespace` containing the related Kubernetes resources, like `Secret`s or `Shoot`s.
+It is used for data isolation between individual Gardener consumers.
 For example, each development team has its own project to manage its own shoot clusters.

-Each `Project` is backed by a Kubernetes `Namespace` that contains the actual related Kubernetes resources, like `Secret`s or `Shoot`s.

 **Example resource:**